UltimaHoarder/UltimaScraper/README.md

     If set to false, you will download files 1 by 1.
 (If you don't have fast internet, may god help you.)
     I'd reccomend leaving it set to true.

+infinite_loop:

+    Default = true

+    If set to false, the script will run once and ask you to input anything to continue.

 boards:

     Default = []